| March 2005 IBEW Journal << To

 Customer Choice and Rate Relief Law went to effect

-In the nine years since Pennsylvania deregulated its
+in 1997.
+Pennsylvania In the nine years since Pennsylvania deregulated its

 electricity market, the state has fewer choices of